 How to Get There

-Omicho market is 15 to 20-minute walk or a short bus ride from Kanazawa Station .
+Omicho Market is 15 to 20-minute walk or a short bus ride from Kanazawa Station .
 It is served by several buses from the station's east side, including JR buses.
-Get on the buses heading towards Korinbo and get off at Musashigatsuji bus stop.
+Get on the buses heading towards Korinbo and get off at Musashigatsuji/Omicho Market bus stop.

 Omicho Market has been Kanazawa's largest fresh food market since the Edo period

-Over 170 stalls can be found in its network of streets and alleys
+Over 170 shops can be found in its network of streets and alleys

-Many of the shops and market stalls close on Wednesdays and Sundays
+Many of the shops close on Wednesdays and Sundays

 A walk through food paradise